Approx. 3 Min.

 - Lischer found Borrelia burgdorferi in synovial fluid and cow’s milk

-The CDC/IDSA/NIH still haven’t received the memo
+The CDC/IDSA/NIH are on vacation and still haven’t received the memo